multitudes/oldmultitudes.github.io/_posts/2018-03-23-For- Developers-in-a-hurry.md

 push the changes and see your first post on your new website!!

-## step 8
+## Customize

 This theme is customisable however the optional color schemes as described in the documentation did not work for me.
 I think it is best to just modify the CSS files and add some HTML in the template.
 Fonts can be modified easily for instance I changed the font of the main title and the blog to the system fonts.

-## step 9
+## Optional but recommended

 Optional.
 You can set up a development environment for Jekyll on your computer.
 The necessary files and downloads are on their website, however expect to spend some time debugging various issues.
-I prefer to edit my post and push them to github an see the results there.
+It is just fine to edit posts and push them to github an see the results there, but it can a bit risky, because the results will be immediately for all to see.

-## step 10
+## Published posts and drafts

 keep the draft of the post in the same folder, just add unpublished to the header above as follows: